 - A little outside the city center but reachable by tram

-- Strauss lies close to a number of famous composers, including Beethoven and Schubert
+- Strauss lies close to a number of famous composers, including other members of the Strauss dynasty, Beethoven, Brahms, and Schubert

 Death and burial